Board & Train in Berthoud

-One of Dog Days most popular programs is our Board and Train Service. that combines dog boarding with highly specific and personalized dog training.
-We at Dog Days appreciate how time consuming it can be to devote a sufficient amount of time in training your dog, and so we have developed a program in order to jump start the training process and provide some exercises, which if consistently applied, will help to create a happy, well-mannered dog.
+One of Dog Days’ most popular programs is our Board and Train service, which combines dog boarding with highly specific and personalized dog training.
+At Dog Days, we appreciate how time-consuming it can be to devote a sufficient amount of time in training your dog, so we have developed a program in order to jump-start the training process and provide a foundation, which is consistently reinforced, will help to create a happy, well-mannered dog.
 Please visit our How To Start and Private Evaluations pages for more information regarding your evaluation.

-All Board and Train candidates are required to have an initial 10-day minimum stay.
+All Board and Train candidates are required to have an initial 14 to 21-day minimum stay.
 This is determined by the current working attitude of the dog and the goals of the client.
 Board and train is $90/day for any length of stay or skill level of the dog.
-After the initial stay, your dog can return for periods as short as a single night.
-While 10 days may seem like a long time, we at Dog Days have concluded that this length of time is necessary to create an environment for the most successful training outcomes.
+After the initial stay, your dog can return for any periods of time, and as short as a single night.
+While 14 to 21 days may seem like a long time, our team at Dog Days have concluded that this length of time is necessary to create an environment for the most successful training outcomes.
 This period allows your dog plenty of time to become comfortable with our staff, as well as familiar with the many unique experiences that await them at our property, such as swimming in the pond and interacting with a large pack of dogs.
 Completion of the initial stay allows returning dogs to be fully acclimated to our “system,” thereby allowing us to immediately begin working on more advanced training techniques.

-Our pond has an extensive cleaning and filtration system that is maintained on a weekly basis and is so good staff members have been known to swim with the dogs from time to time!
+Our pond has an extensive cleaning and filtration system that is maintained on a weekly basis and does such a good job that staff members have been known to swim with the dogs from time to time!

-At the conclusion of your dog’s stay initial stay, Dog Days trainers conduct a personalized training session with the owner.
+At the conclusion of your dog’s initial stay, Laurie Buffington will conduct a 1 hour private personalized training session with the owner.
 The training session allows our trainers to show you what your dog has learned and how to correctly reinforce the training so that it is transferred and applied to your home environment.
-Training sessions typically include coaching from our trainers, as well as time for the client to practice these skills so they are comfortable reinforcing the training on their own.